newrelic/terraform-provider-newrelic/website/docs/r/synthetics_cert_check_monitor.html.markdown

 ## Import

-Synthetics certificate check monitor scripts can be imported using the `guid`, e.g.
+A cert check monitor can be imported using its GUID, using the following command.

 ```bash
 $ terraform import newrelic_synthetics_cert_check_monitor.monitor <guid>